gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-readpixels.md

 All others are optional (`LUMINANCE` for example) and some are can be made renderable by extension, `RGBA`/`FLOAT` for example.

+**The table below is live**.
+You may notice that it gives different results depending on the machine, OS, GPU, or even browser.
+I know on my machine Chrome and Firefox give different results for some of the implementation defined values.

 <div class="webgl_center" data-diagram="formats"></div>

 <script src="../resources/twgl-full.min.js"></script>